 See What We’ve Planted, Built and Brought to Life.

-Traditional style sidewalk garden for a craftsman home in Vancouver, Washington.
+Traditional style sidewalk landscape for a craftsman home in Vancouver, Washington.
 The sidewalk bed was originally a random mix of plants.
-To make it cohesive and beautiful, we worked with only three plants, repeating them down the long sidewalk-cypresses, lavender, euonymus.
+To make it cohesive and beautiful, we worked with only three plants, repeating them down the long sidewalk-cypresses, lavender, and euonymus.

 Traditional NW Garden Style, Ridgefield, Washington | The water feature was existing, but we designed approximately 80% new plant material.